 The dominance of the three types of networks (persuasion, logrolling, enforcement) in the context of the European Union was evaluated on the basis of the accuracy of the three corresponding models.
-The distance between the model- predicted outcomes and the actual outcomes on the issue scales determines the accuracy of each model.
-Models based on cooperative solutions that include the positions of all EU decision makers give the best predictions.
-Unanimity, wherever possible, is a very strong norm in the EU, even when decision outcomes supported by only a qualified majority of actors are possible (see also Mattila and Lane 2001).
-Decision outcomes in the EU tend to take into account actors' essential interests, wherever possible, and actors avoid harming the essential interests of others (Schneider et al. 2010).
-This implies that persuasion networks dominate in the European context.
+The distance between the modelpredicted outcomes and the actual outcomes on the issue scales determines the accuracy of each model.
+Models based on cooperative solutions that include the positions of all EU decision makers give the best predictions (Thomson et al. 2006).
+Till the financial crisis, unanimity, wherever possible, was a very strong norm in the EU, even when decision outcomes supported by only a qualified majority of actors are possible (see also Mattila and Lane 2001).
+Decision outcomes in the EU tended to take into account actors' essential interests, wherever possible, and actors avoided harming the essential interests of others (Schneider et al. 2010).
+This implies that persuasion networks dominated in the European context.
 Negotiated exchange networks do not often support consensus building in the European Union because of the high negative externalities involved.
-Given the dominant norm of consensus building, this type of network is not dominant in the European context, as shown by its worse predictions than the persuasion model.
-Power networks do not dominate European Union decision making either: noncooperative procedural and bargaining models do even worse.
-They conclude that also in the European context procedures do not determine behavior, but set the boundaries within which action takes place.
+Given the dominant norm of consensus building, this type of network was not dominant in the European context, as shown by its worse predictions than the persuasion model.
+Power networks did not dominate European Union decision making either: noncooperative procedural and bargaining models did even worse.
+The conclusion that also in the European context procedures do not determine behavior, but set the boundaries within which action takes place, was right till the financial crisis but has to be reinvestigated for the period after it.